francesliang/Template_XL_Blog/_posts/2015-09-07-the-development-of-this-blog.md

 title: The Development of This Blog
 ---

-This is the first time I tried to write a blog and the first time that I tried to build a blog from scratch.
+This is the first time that I tried to write a blog and the first time that I tried to build a blog from scratch.
+So I was thinking to write a post as a record of how I accomplished this task.
+Since I'm a total beginner, there might be some shallow understandings and explanations, please point out if so.